johngodlee/geosci_linux_intro/geosci_linux_intro.md

 ## Piping and redirecting data

-`cd` to the `wkzero` directory that we previously copied from the shared network space into our personal `downloads` folder:
+`cd` to the `wkzero` directory that we previously copied from the shared network space into our personal `downloads` directory:

 ```
 cd ~/linux_intro/downloads/wkzero